nhsconnect/integration-adaptors/pipeline/README.md

 In order to run the build pipeline, the following resources must be created manually:

-- An S3 bucket to be used to store the Terraform state database.
+- An S3 bucket to be used to store the Terraform state databases for the MHS & SCR configurations.
 This allows deployed resources to be re-used in subsequent builds, reducing the time needed to deploy updated services.
 - Two DynamoDB tables to be used to allow Terraform to lock the shared state of the MHS & SCR configurations, preventing issues if concurrent deployments of the same environment are performed.
 These tables must have a primary key named `LockID`.
+- Log groups in Cloudwatch under the following names:
+    - `/ecs/jenkins-master`
+    - `/ecs/jenkins-workers-jenkins-worker`
+    - `/ecs/scr-service-environment`
+    - `/ecs/sonarqube`

 # Jenkins